 Keep in mind that this approach is just a popular technique for estimating development time.
 Each team can choose its own transparent and effective ways.

 Scrum Master and Product Owner roles do not have regulated official participation in this technique.
 The Scrum Master role participates in its discretion without interfering with the team and can monitor transparency, respect for team members, and honesty.

-The Scrum Master role encourages beginner involvement and teamwork and condemns behavior that would violate fair play principles.
-Keep an eye out for a reasonable time throughout Planning Poker, which is only part of the entire Sprint Planning event.
-Some teams distinguish between planning meetings and separate them from their official Sprint Planning, during which they discuss with their Product Owner and select the specific work for the current Sprint Backlog, split their tasks, and create a Sprint Goal (if they do).
+The Scrum Master role encourages involvement and teamwork and condemns behavior that would violate fair play principles.
+He or she makes sure that the duration of the Planning Poker is reasonable, as it is only part of the entire Sprint Planning event.
+Some teams distinguish between the different planning meetings.
+They separate them from their official Sprint Planning, during which they have discussions, select specific work for the Sprint Backlog, split their tasks, and create a Sprint Goal (if they need one).

-There are no official rules for how much Product Backlog Items should be estimated during this "game".
+There are no official rules for how many Product Backlog Items should be estimated during this "game".

-If the team is in their first sprint for the project, it is advisable to play as many items as possible in a reasonable amount of time.
+If the team is in their first project Sprint, it is advisable to “play” as many items as possible in a reasonable amount of time.

-If the team is in another sprint, they can play an approximate number of User Stories that the Development team can absorb during the sprint.
+If the team is in another Sprint, they can “play” an approximate number of User Stories, which can be completed by the Development Team during the Sprint.

 Planning Poker is not practiced by all Scrum teams, as this "game" can take a long time, and the team may experience inconvenience and distress over time.
 Time estimation can also be accomplished through faster group discussions by the Development team.

 When there are ambiguities or missing information on some items, and it is not possible to retrieve additional information, the Development team, in theory, should still be able to evaluate them by assuming the most accurate estimate possible.

 After the evaluation “game”, the selection of work for the current Sprint, and all discussions end, there comes another interesting practice, which can be initiated by the Scrum Master role.